r1chardj0n3s/angboard/README.md

   ./run http://10.0.0.1:5000/v2.0

-And then set up the Javascript stuff with:
+And then set up the Javascript stuff with (note: I assume you have npm installed):

   npm install -g grunt bower
   grunt install